aeternity/aesophia/docs/sophia_features.md

 ```

 Guards are boolean expressions that can be used on patterns in both switch
 statements and functions definitions.
-If a guard expression evalutaes to
+If a guard expression evaluates to
 `true`, then the corresponding body will be used.
 Otherwise, the next pattern
 will be checked: